Popcorn-Limited/gauges/README.md

 ### Gauge stakers can abuse their boost after `tokenless_production` is updated

-After the `tokenless_production` value has been updated in `TimelessLiquidityGauge`, some stakers may see their staking weight decrease once `_update_liquidity_limit()` is called, but this may not happen if the staker doesn't call the gauge contract (e.g. deposit, withdraw, claim rewards), which gives them outsized staking weights.
+After the `tokenless_production` value has been updated in `PopcornLiquidityGauge`, some stakers may see their staking weight decrease once `_update_liquidity_limit()` is called, but this may not happen if the staker doesn't call the gauge contract (e.g. deposit, withdraw, claim rewards), which gives them outsized staking weights.